sirikon/ebro/docs/README.md

 ebro -inventory [--flags...]
-  # Display complete inventory of tasks with their definitive configuration
+  # Display complete inventory of tasks with their definitive configuration in YAML format
+  flags:
+    --file value  Specify the file that should be loaded as root module. default: Ebro.yaml

+ebro -list [--flags...]
+  # Display only the names of all the tasks in the inventory
   flags:
     --file value  Specify the file that should be loaded as root module. default: Ebro.yaml